kubernetes/kops/docs/single-to-multi-master.md

 ``ETCD_INITIAL_CLUSTER_STATE`` variable to ``existing``.
 * In the same files, remove the third non-existing member from ``ETCD_INITIAL_CLUSTER``.
-* Delete the containers and the data directories:
+* Delete the containers and the data directories.
+Mount paths can be determined with the help of ``docker inspect <container-id> | grep /mnt/master-vol``:

 ```bash
 root@ip-172-20-116-230:~# docker stop $(docker ps | grep "k8s.gcr.io/etcd" | awk '{print $1}')